pjreddie/darknet/arapaho/arapaho_readme.txt

 $ ./arapaho.out

 This will generate the below output from the test application.
-Using GetBoxes() API, this can be easily integrated into any C++ application.
+Using GetBoxes() API, this can be easily integrated into any C++ application

 ./a.out
 layer     filters    size              input                output